AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit1.md

 **Academic Integrity Policy**

-> **Any submission that violates academic integrity will receive a grade of 0 and will be referred for disciplinary action in accordance with school policy.**
+> **Any submission that violates academic integrity will receive no credit and will be referred for disciplinary action in accordance with school policy.**

 The following are considered academic integrity violations in this course: